coleins/Enquest-Training/TA-Training.md

 ### Total Head Count

-active number of employees in the organization
+Active number of employees in the organization

 ### Present